NotArb/Jupiter/ConfigDocs.md

 thread_pool_size=0 # Number of threads for dispatching requests unmetered=true # Ignore rate limits and send requests as fast as possible

+# RPC configuration (At least one required for Blockhash fetching)
 [[rpc]] # This is just an example, we advise changing this from solana's public rpc. enabled=true # Enable or disable this RPC node configuration (default: true) key="solana-pub" # Unique key identifier for this RPC configuration